Updated: May 4

 With an acid - the proton donation will change the structure of the protein in our skin, in a process called denaturing.
 Protein is responsible for giving our skin structure and protection, while elastin and collagen keep our skin flexible.
 Denatured protein loses its shape and function, so the cells die but don’t disintegrate, and you’re left with a paler colored patch of dead skin.
 This process is called coagulative necrosis.
 The dead tissue, called coagulum, prevents the acid from reaching deeper tissues and keeps the burn more superficial.

 With an alkaline substance, on the other hand, the burn will not create coagulum through coagulative necrosis but instead cause liquefaction - a process by which cells liquefy and dissolve, leaving you with pockets of melted tissue which allows for the chemicals to seep deeper into the skin.
-This happens because while alkalis denature proteins, they also break down fats in a process called saponification, and since the outermost barrier of cells are composed of fats, their breakdown causes the entire structure to fall apart, making alkali burns much worse than acid burns.
+This happens because while alkalis denature proteins, they also break down fats in a process called saponification, and since the outermost barrier of cells is composed of fats, their breakdown causes the entire structure to fall apart, making alkali burns much worse than acid burns.

 Using a cleanser that is as close to natural pH is ideal, and reaching this neutral ground will solve a whole host of skin issues.
 So how do you find out if your skin is more alkaline or more acidic right now based on your health and the products you’re using?